Mucc: 15th Anniversary and Six Nine Wars (2012–2016)

-20th Anniversary and Satochi's departure (2017–present)
+20th Anniversary and Satochi's departure (2017–2021)

 2017 marked Mucc's 20th anniversary.
 After the release of their thirteenth studio album Myakuhaku on January 25, they gave a special free live performance on February 4, where only people who bought the special edition of the album were eligible to attend.
 On March 29, they released the compilation albums Best of Mucc II and Coupling Best II.
 On May 1, Mucc were appointed ambassadors of both Ishioka, Ibaraki (where Miya and Yukke are from) and Mito, Ibaraki (where Tatsuro and Satochi are from).
 They were tasked with promoting Ibaraki Prefecture after it ranked last four years in a row in a survey on the attractiveness of prefectures.
 Mucc sold the limited single "Ieji" at the concert at Ibarakiken Bunkacenter Large Hall on May 4, and their two 20th anniversary concerts at the Nippon Budokan that were separated by years; 97–06 on June 20, and 06–17 on June 21.
 They also released three self-cover albums, beginning with Shin Tsūzetsu and Shin Hōmura Uta on August 9.
 The third was September 13's Koroshi no Shirabe II: This is Not Greatest Hits, the title of which was taken from Buck-Tick's similar Koroshi no Shirabe: This Is Not Greatest Hits.
 It was supported by a five-date tour that ended on October 10.
 Mucc covered "March 5" by Plastic Tree for the cover album Transparent Branches released on September 6, and "Crazy4You" by D'erlanger for the tribute album Stairway to Heaven released on September 13.
 A tribute album to Mucc titled En (縁) and featuring 22 artists, was released on November 22.
 It was supported by the En 7 tour, which was held with bands that contributed to the album, such as Dezert, Flow, and Band-Maid.
 The tour ended on December 27, where Mucc hosted a special festival at the Nippon Budokan to end their 20th anniversary with eight of the other acts.
 They also hosted a year-end countdown event in Ibaraki on News Years Eve with many other artists.
 With the end of 2017, Mucc returned to being an independent band on Danger Crue Records yet again.